+- Nutrition assessment and screening

 - Dietary/nutritional evaluation

 - Food and nutritional supplements per a medical provider's recommendation

 - Nutrition education and counseling

 These services can be provided in individual or group settings, aside from HIV Outpatient/Ambulatory Health Services.
-All services performed under this category must be according to a medical provider referral and based on a nutritional plan developed by the registered dietician or other licensed nutrition professional.
+All services provided under this category must be according to a medical provider referral and based on a nutritional plan developed by the registered dietician or other licensed nutrition professional.